It's estimated more than 100 million cups of tea are sipped every single day in the UK – but it's fair to say not all will be up to scratch.

 "Choosing the right type of mug to conduct heat and retain it effectively, whilst not affecting the taste is a key part of making a tasty cup of tea," says McMullon.
 "Glass, china and porcelain are all smooth, non-porous and won’t affect the flavour of your brew.

 "Thicker mugs will retain the heat for longer whereas thinner, more delicate cups will lose heat faster.
-Warming your mug to roughly the same temperature as the tea before using it will help your infusion along."

 2. Save energy by switching to a smart kettle